 Unlike REST APIs, where there is a clearly defined structure of information returned from each endpoint, GraphQL always exposes one endpoint, allowing you to determine the structure of the data that is returned.

 The result of each query will be formatted in the same way as the query itself.

-In the following section we’re going to have a quick look into to GraphQL components.
+In the following section, we'll take a quick look at GraphQL components.